-Santa gets all the credit for making the holiday season magical, but parents the world over are working hard more than one night a year to make everything special.
+Santa gets all the credit for making the holiday season magical, but parents all over the world are working hard more than one night a year to make everything special.
+(FYI, not sure how to answer, "Is Santa Claus real?" from your children?
+We've got you covered!)
 From wrapping presents, to trimming the tree, to rigging up the lights, you’re putting in some serious overtime!

 Keeping that in mind, we don’t want to add one more thing to your list, but since you’re already in the seasonal spirit, you might have some fun creating this piece of holiday decor with your kids.
 A Christmas centerpiece!